IBM/raft-fabric-sample/README.md

 ## Conclusion

 The logs above show you exactly what is being recorded on the network in terms of who is the leader, the following, who is sending out the heartbeat message, and other important aspects of the consensus mechanism.
-To learn more about the raft consensus mechanism, I urge you to see the white paper, along with the other articles that are in the [related links](https://github.com/horeaporutiu/raft-fabric-sample#related-links) section below.
+To learn more about the Raft consensus mechanism, I urge you to see the white paper, along with the other articles that are in the [related links](https://github.com/horeaporutiu/raft-fabric-sample#related-links) section below.
 To fully learn the intricacies behind the algorithm, you will need to spend a lot of time reading and experimenting.

 In this pattern, you learned that you can build a five-node ordering service network using the [Build your first network](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html) script, and modifying it a little bit.
-You also learned a some of the basics behind how raft works - namely, you learned how Raft uses leaders, voting, and timeouts to ensure that data is properly stored and propagated across a network.
-Finally, you saw that you can check the logs of a Docker container to see all of the raft consensus details such as when leaders are elected, when blocks are written, and when heartbeat messages are sent.
+You also learned a some of the basics behind how Raft works - namely, you learned how Raft uses leaders, voting, and timeouts to ensure that data is properly stored and propagated across a network.
+Finally, you saw that you can check the logs of a Docker container to see all of the Raft consensus details such as when leaders are elected, when blocks are written, and when heartbeat messages are sent.
 This should give you a good idea on how to implement Raft on your own blockchain use case, and why it is useful in the first place.